Daremonic/payswitch-docs/features/merchant-controls/smart-router/volume-based-routing.md

 # Volume Based Routing

 {% hint style="info" %}
-This section will guide you on how to setup Volume based routing using the Hyperswitch Control Center
+This section will guide you on how to setup Volume based routing using the PaySwitcher Control Center
 {% endhint %}

 ## Steps to configure Volume Based Configuration in Smart Router: